 You may be on special IV medicines to help your blood pressure and your heart, and to control any problems with bleeding.
-As your condition stabilizes, these medicines will be gradually decreased and stopped.
-If you have pacing wires in your heart, they will be removed, too.
+As your condition stabilizes, your doctor will gradually decrease, then stop, these medicines.
+If you have pacing wires in your heart, he or she will remove those too.

-Once the breathing and stomach tubes have been removed and you are stable, you may start to drink liquids.
-Your diet may be gradually advanced to more solid foods as you tolerate them.
+Once your doctor removes the breathing and stomach tubes and you are stable, you may start to drink liquids.
+You can gradually add more solid foods as you can handle them.

-Your anti-rejection (immunosuppression) medicines will be closely watched to make sure you are getting the right dose and the best combination of medicines.
+Your healthcare team will closely watch your anti-rejection (immunosuppression) medicines to make sure you are getting the right dose and the best combination of medicines.

 Nurses, respiratory therapists, and physical therapists will work with you as you begin physical therapy and breathing exercises.

 When your healthcare provider decides you are ready, you will be moved from the ICU to a private room on a surgical unit or transplant unit.
 Your recovery will continue there.
-Your activity will be gradually increased as you get out of bed and walk around for longer periods.
+You can gradually increase your activity as you get out of bed and walk around for longer periods.
 You can eat solid foods as tolerated.

 Nurses, pharmacists, dietitians, physical therapists, and other members of the transplant team will teach you what you will need to do to take care of yourself when you go home.

-Arrangements will be made for you to go home and a follow-up visit with your healthcare provider will be scheduled.
+Your healthcare team will arrange for you to go home and schedule a follow-up visit with your healthcare provider.

 Once you are home, it will be important to keep the surgical area clean and dry.
-You will be given specific bathing instructions.
-The sutures or surgical staples will be removed during a follow-up office visit, if they were not removed before leaving the hospital.
+Your doctor will give you specific bathing instructions.
+During a follow-up visit, your doctor will remove the sutures or surgical staples, if they were not removed before leaving the hospital.

-You should not drive until your healthcare provider tells you to.
+Do not drive until your healthcare provider tells you it's OK.
 Other activity restrictions may apply.

 You will need frequent follow-up visits after transplant.
 These visits may include blood tests, chest X-rays, and biopsy.
-A biopsy uses a thin needle to remove tissue from the heart so it can be looked at under a microscope.
+In a biopsy, your doctor uses a thin needle to remove tissue from the heart so he or she can examine it under a microscope.
 The transplant team will explain the schedule for these visits and tests.
 The rehab program will continue for many months.

 Tell your healthcare provider right away if you have any of the following: